 However, that’s not the only brightly coloured house on Elm Grove.
 It appears that some of the neighbours are competing with the Red House of Elm Grove and there is now something in all the colours of the rainbow on the same street!

 Hove Lawn Beach Huts

-Possibly the most famous brightly coloured spectacle in Brighton and Hove are the Hove Lawn Beach Huts.
-These chalets are designed for holiday makers to be able to get changed in peace and perhaps have a cup of tea before heading back out on to the beach to soak up some rays.
+Possibly the most famous brightly coloured spectacle in Brighton and Hove is the Hove Lawn Beach Huts.
+These chalets are designed for holidaymakers to be able to get changed in peace and perhaps have a cup of tea before heading back out onto the beach to soak up some rays.

 Given that it is the beach that most people come to Brighton for, it makes sense to have made the place as cheerful and bright as possible and the Hove Lawn Beach Huts have each been painted in at least one striking colour.

 Somehow, it works.
 It doesn’t feel gaudy or like it’s trying too hard but instead, it offers a near-perfect glimpse into the English past and the national heritage.
 It’s not hard to see why weary Londoners tired of all the grey of the capital would choose to head down to Brighton for a break to recharge their batteries in the Hove Lawn Beach Huts.

 You can get a feel for these splendid chalets in this lovely image from Instagram: